scrapcomputing/ThrottleBlaster/README.md

 C2,C3,C4,C5,C6 | 5 (optional UART) | 1uF Ceramic Capacitor SMD 1206                        | For MAX3232 (serial port)
 U4             | 1 (optional UART) | MAX3232 SOIC-16 5.3x10.2mm (Commonly listed as 16-SOIC 3.90mm width) | For controlling the Throttle Blaster via the serial port.

 ## Using the circuit for the first time
 - Select the operation mode using jumpers JP1/JP2.
 - Connect J1 to your CPU's STPCLK# pin.
 - Power it on and you are good to go.
 - You can reverse the knob direction by closing JP3 (since rev.0.4)

+## Basic Troubleshooting
+- Check that the Throttle Blaster's ground is connected to the motherboard's ground
+- Check the voltage at the STPCLK# pin:
+  - Max frequency: The voltage should be matching the CPU's I/O high ~3.3V for most CPUs
+  - Any other frequency: You should be seing pulses using an oscilloscope, or values between 0 and ~3.3V using a multimeter.
+- Confirm that it's working as expected by running benchmarks from [Phil's DOS Benchmark Pack](https://www.philscomputerlab.com/dos-benchmark-pack.html)

 ## How to find the `STPCLK#` pin